cyberman54/ESP32-Paxcounter/README.md

 This describes how to set up a mobile PaxCounter:<br> Follow all steps so far for preparing the device, selecting the packed payload format.
 In `paxcounter.conf` set PAYLOAD_OPENSENSEBOX to 1.
 Register a new sensebox on https://opensensemap.org/.
 In the sensor configuration select "TheThingsNetwork" and set decoding profile to "LoRa serialization".
 Enter your TTN Application and Device ID.
 Setup decoding option using `[{"decoder":"latLng"},{"decoder":"uint16",sensor_id":"yoursensorid"}]`

-# Covid-19 Exposure Notification System beacon detection (currently NOT working with v3.0.x, use v2.4.x for this feature)

-Bluetooth low energy service UUID 0xFD6F, used by Google/Apple COVID-19 Exposure Notification System, can be monitored and counted.
-By comparing with the total number of observed devices this <A HREF="https://linux-fuer-wi.blogspot.com/2020/10/suche-die-zahl-64879.html">gives an indication</A> how many people staying in proximity are using Apps for tracing COVID-19 exposures, e.g. in Germany the "Corona Warn App".
-To achive best results with this funcion, use following settings in `paxcounter.conf`:

-	#define COUNT_ENS		1	// enable ENS monitoring function
-	#define BLECOUNTER		1	// enable bluetooth sniffing
-	#define WIFICOUNTER		0	// disable wifi sniffing (improves BLE scan speed)
-	#define HAS_SENSOR_1		1	// optional, in board's hal file: transmit ENS counter data to server

 # SD-card

 Data can be stored on an SD-card if one is availabe.
 Simply choose the file in src/hal and add the following lines to your hal-file: